ConsenSysMesh/Fae/docs/Specification.md

     encourages eager use of faceting to enable increasingly specialized contracts.

+=== Virtual machine ===

+Fae does not have a virtual machine like Ethereum, since its execution model leverages the capabilities of an existing programming language.
+However, it does have a concept of computational resources.
+For the moment (this can easily change) they are measured by compiling the source to the LLVM IR and creating a custom compiler pass that counts opcodes.
+Note that LLVM IR itself is not valid code for a transaction or contract, because its type system is too weak to ensure safety of escrowed values; i.e. one can bitcast or type pun a specially constructed byte array to a private type and place it in escrow to obtain a forbidden value.
+However, any other language having a sufficiently strong type system, supporting compilation to LLVM IR, and having bindings to the Fae API can in principle be allowed in contracts.

 === API ===

 The following operations are available during execution; other utility functions may also be provided by the implementation.
-If any constraints in the descriptions are violated, or if there is a type error, an exception is thrown.

-  - **create:** when called with arguments appropriate to the `userIDs`, `contract` and `public` fields of an `Entry`, creates a new entry in storage in the current facet, having these arguments for those fields.
-It returns the ID of this new entry.
+Many of the functions return optional values, which are taken to mean that the value is void if the conditions of the function's specification are violated.

+  - **create:** takes a function as argument and returns an the ID of a new entry with this function as its contract.
+By default this entry has an empty label; see `label` for how to change this.

-  - **evaluate:** when called with an entry ID for an existing entry in the current facet, and an appropriate argument, evaluates the entry on that argument as described in [#execution] and returns the result.
+  - **evaluate:** when called with an entry ID for an existing entry in the current facet, and an appropriate argument, evaluates the entry on that argument and returns the result.

-  - **escrow:** when called with an entry ID for an existing entry whose associated facet is the current facet, returns the escrow ID for that entry.

-  - **access:** when called with arguments appropriate to a `userIDs` field, sets that field in the entry currently being evaluated if the current facet is the same as the entry facet.
-Throws an exception in top-level transaction code.
+  - **spend:** when called with no arguments inside entry evaluation (but *not* top-level code), if the current facet is the same as the entry facet, marks the entry to be deleted once its contract returns.
+Returns nothing, but throws an exception if the facets do not agree.

+  - **escrow:** when called an access specifier and the pair of a "private" value and a function from its type to some other "public" one, creates a new escrow account with the indicated access policy and private and public values.

+  - **peek:** when called with a valid escrow ID, returns the public value in escrow.

+  - **close:** when called with a valid escrow ID, if the currently evaluated entry is in its `access` field, returns its private value and closes the account.

+  - **facet:** when called with the pair of a facet ID and escrow ID for a Fee value as an argument, changes the current facet state to that one, if the current state is a dependency of the new facet and the Fee balance exceeds the facet fee.

   - **signer:** the transaction key of the current transaction.

-  - **peek:** when called with a valid escrow ID, returns the `public` version of the value in escrow.

-  - **close:** when called with a valid escrow ID, if the currently evaluated entry is in the `userIDs` field of the entry that was evaluated into escrow, returns the `private` version of the value in escrow and closes the account.

-  - **facet:** when called with a facet ID as an argument, changes the current facet state to that one, if the current state is a dependency of the new facet.
-Returns nothing.

-  - **throw:** manually throws an exception.
+  - **follow:** takes a transaction ID as argument, returning an optional associative array mapping the labels given to each `create` call in the transaction to the resulting entry IDs.

+  - **label:** this combinator function takes a string, the *label prefix*, and any Fae action, returning a new Fae action in which every `create` call made in the inner action has the label prefix prepended to its label.